SkillsFundingAgency/das-paymentscommon/examples/ExampleDCFSTask/README.md

 }
 ```

-The base DcfsTask takes a parameter of databaseSchema, which is the SQL schema name that the table TaskLog is in for the component
+The base DcfsTask takes a parameter of databaseSchema, which is the SQL schema name that the table TaskLog is in for the component.
+The DDL can be found in the [/src/SFA.DAS.Payments.DCFS/TaskLog-DDL.sql](../../src/SFA.DAS.Payments.DCFS/TaskLog-DDL.sql)

 ## Follow the pattern